-The Round Rock City Council meets each second and fourth Thursday at 6 p.m. in City Hall Council Chambers, 221 E. Main St. Council meetings are open to the public with opportunities for residents to comment on any city-related issue.
-Visit roundrocktexas.gov/council for details.
+The Round Rock City Council meets on the second and fourth Thursdays of each month at 6 p.m. in City Hall Council Chambers, located at 221 E. Main St. Council meetings are open to the public with opportunities for residents to comment on any city-related issue.
+For details, visit roundrocktexas.gov/council.

-For questions regarding this report, please call 512-341-3134 or email wkinder@roundrocktexas.gov.
+For questions regarding this report, please call 512-341-3134 or email elarson@roundrocktexas.gov.